Wheezee/BGDS-Final/README.md

 4. Configure your `.env` file:
 - If you want to use sqlite, it's already set up, if you want to use mysql, proceed with the db setup below
+- You can also replace the openrouter api key
 - Set your database connection details:
 ```
 DB_CONNECTION=mysql